Shamus Roller HJN

 lsitkin@nhlp.org | 415-432-5707

-Lisa Sitkin provides technical assistance, training, and practice resources to attorneys representing homeowners in connection with mortgages and foreclosure.
-Before joining NHLP, Lisa was Managing Attorney at Housing and Economic Rights Advocates in Oakland, CA. Lisa has counseled and represented individual clients, participated in policy advocacy regarding mortgage servicing and foreclosure, and assisted with mortgage servicing, predatory and unfair lending litigation.
+Lisa Sitkin is a Supervising Attorney at the National Housing Law Project.
+She provides technical assistance, training, and practice resources to attorneys representing homeowners in connection with mortgages and foreclosure.
+Before joining NHLP, Lisa was managing attorney at Housing and Economic Rights Advocates in Oakland, CA. Lisa has counseled and represented individual clients, participated in policy advocacy regarding mortgage servicing and foreclosure, and assisted with mortgage servicing, predatory and unfair lending litigation.
 She has conducted numerous workshops and trainings regarding mortgages, foreclosures, loan modification and foreclosure rescue scams, including programs produced by the Practicing Law Institute and the National Consumer Law Center, and has testified before the California State Legislature and other governmental bodies regarding mortgage servicing and foreclosure issues.
 She is one of the original drafters of the bill that ultimately became the California Homeowner Bill of Rights.

 Lauren Song